yosephdev/quizzy/README.md

 - **Main Navigation Issue**: The main navigation was not properly responding to user interactions.
 Resolved by updating JavaScript event listeners.
 - **Category Button Functionality**: Category buttons were not always triggering the quiz correctly.
 Fixed by ensuring correct data passing in `startQuiz` function.
 - **Progress Bar Misalignment**: Progress bar was inaccurately reflecting quiz progress.
 Corrected in the `updateProgressBar` function.
+- **Start Quiz Button Transition**: Clicking "Start Quiz" now smoothly transitions to quiz questions, improving user experience.
+- **Answer Selection and Question Flow**: After an answer is selected, there is now a "Next Question" button for better control over question progression.

 ### Unfixed Bugs

-- **Start Quiz Button Transition**: Currently, clicking "Start Quiz" does not smoothly transition to quiz questions.
-Improvement needed for user experience.
-- **Answer Selection and Question Flow**: After an answer is selected, the next question auto-appears without user confirmation.
-Plan to add a "Next Question" button for better control.
 - **Immediate Answer Feedback**: The app does not provide instant feedback on answer correctness before moving to the next question.
 Essential for enhancing the learning experience.

 ### Manual Testing